spuder/spuder.github.io/_posts/2015-07-29-chef-12-admin-clients.markdown

 Tedious right?

-## Jenkins to the rescue
+## gitlab-ci to the rescue

 The natural solution is to make a automated task in your Integration tool ( jenkins, bamboo, gitlab-ci, travis )

-If you create a new client, and attept to have a job run these scrips for you, you'll likely get this error.
+If you create a new client, and attempt to have a job run these scrips for you, you'll likely get this error.

 ```bash
 CHEF_ENV=devops-lab knife user list